Academics Programs & Guidelines

 - All decisions will be finalized within 4 school days.

-Courses taken off the school campus will not be counted in class standing.
-They will, however, be shown on the student’s transcript.
+Courses taken off the school campus will not be counted in overall GPA.
+They may, however, be shown on the student’s transcript if required for graduation requirements.

 Final class standing will be determined at the end of the third marking period in the senior year.
 At this time, the Valedictorian, Salutatorian, and the rest of the top students will be named by the principal.